wjakew/trackAPI/README.md

 <li>Easy maintaining stats and progress by expanded element status.</li>
 </ul>
 <p><strong>How to deploy</strong><br>
 Dowload latest release.
 Copy all files to linux server.
 Simply make docker_create.sh and docker_run_database.sh executable.
 Run both commands.
+Then chmod run.sh and execute it.
 Your api is running!</p>
 </div>
 </body>